ConejoCapital/HyperMultiAssetedADL/ADL_MECHANISM_RESEARCH.md

 Analysis of the $174.18M ETH Auto-Deleveraging (ADL) event using blockchain data from Hyperliquid's October 10, 2025 liquidation cascade.

+This report has been refreshed using the canonical real-time reconstruction dataset (`adl_detailed_analysis_REALTIME.csv`, generated November 13, 2025).

 ## Key Finding: YES, the $174M ADL has corresponding liquidations

 **ADL Event:**